-The concept of the sharing economy as a money maker/saver is by no means a new one to the millennial audience – we have examined the potential of platforms like Airbnb and Uber extensively in the past.
+The concept of the gig economy as a money maker/saver is by no means a new one to the millennial audience – we have examined the potential of platforms like Airbnb and Uber extensively in the past.

 However, today we are reviewing Fat Lama, a new online marketplace that allows you to rent out or borrow almost anything from people around you.

 Fat Lama is a peer-to-peer rental platform that allows people to monetize their existing possessions by renting them out to people nearby (fully insured).

 The platform is designed to work to the mutual benefit of both the borrower and lender – whilst it enables the lender to turn their unused items into profit, it also saves borrowers money by avoiding unnecessary purchases.

 There is no limit to the number of things you can find on the platform, from everyday items like a drill or bike, to more expensive bits kit like DSLR cameras and DJ decks.

 The experience of using the platform varies depending on whether you are a borrower or a lender.

 As a lender, you just need to create an account and then you are free to list as many items as you like on the platform for free.
 It won’t ask you for anything else until you make your first rental, when you will be asked to submit your ID and bank details so the platform can pay out to you directly.

 Once that’s established it’s just a case of approving/ declining rentals as they come in and arranging the handover with the borrower.
 All your items are fully insured on the platform so Fat Lama does take a 15% commission to cover this and the administration, but this will only come off when the rental has been approved so you will never lose money on the platform.